-QUESTIONER: Sir, only three questions I have asked.
-One last question is that we are doing enough for the tribals in South Africa in competition with China.
+QUESTION: Sir, one last question is that we are doing enough for the tribals in South Africa in competition with China.
 So, why are not we doing that thing which we are doing in South Africa for tribals, for our tribals in India?

-SHRI PRAKASH SINGH: It is a fact that the vast funds collected by some Naxal leaders have corrupted them and they are sending their children to expensive schools, they have bought real estate.
-It is true of Hurriyat leaders also, it is true of all insurgent movements.
+SHRI PRAKASH SINGH: It is a fact that the vast funds collected by some Naxals leaders have corrupted them and they are sending their children to expensive schools, they have bought real estate.
+It is true of Hurriyat leaders also; it is true of all insurgent movements.
 Once you have a lot of money, there is a human tendency to divert it and siphon it for personal aggrandizement.